 We don’t all have unlimited freezer space, so something has to give.
-So keep in mine that canned vegetables are still vegetables.
-In some cases, they may have slightly less nutrition, but the nutrition gap is not as bad as you may thing, and the veggies still count!
+So keep in mind that canned vegetables are still vegetables.
+In some cases, they may have slightly less nutrition, but the nutrition gap is not as bad as you may think, and the veggies still count!

 With these tips, we’ve been able to spread out our grocery trips for weeks at a time – not that it’s my favorite way to shop, but it can be done.